Cosmo-Tech/cosmotech-api-javascript-client/docs/WorkspaceApi.md

 let workspaceId = "workspaceId_example"; // String | the Workspace identifier
 let file = "/path/to/file"; // File |
 let opts = {
-  'overwrite': false // Boolean |
+  'overwrite': false, // Boolean |
+  'destination': "destination_example" // String | Destination path.
+Must end with a '/' if specifying a folder.
+Note that paths may or may not start with a '/', but they are always treated as relative to the Workspace root location.
 };
 apiInstance.uploadWorkspaceFile(organizationId, workspaceId, file, opts, (error, data, response) => {
   if (error) {